-Subject line: Relaxed performance familiarisation visit Message: I'd like to visit the theatre at (pick a time) on (pick a date) to familiarise myself before the relaxed performance.
+Subject line: Familiarisation visit

+Message: I'd like to visit the theatre at (pick a time) on (pick a date) to familiarise myself before the relaxed performance.
 Please could you confirm whether this date is available.

 Useful information on the day